istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 Generate intermediate CA certificates for each cluster's CA from your organization's root CA. The shared root CA enables mutual TLS communication across different clusters.
-For illustration purposes, the following instructions use the certificates from the Istio samples directory for both cluster.
+For illustration purposes, the following instructions use the certificates from the Istio samples directory for both clusters.

 Run the following commands on each cluster in the mesh to install the certificates.
 See [Certificate Authority (CA) certificates](/docs/tasks/security/plugin-ca-cert/) for more details on configuring an external CA.